For a smooth transition and a respected degree, consider Notre Dame.

 - Completed application (online form or paper copy) Apply for Admission

-- Official high school transcript (Not required for students with at least 30 hours of transferable college credits; SAT or ACT scores are required for those with fewer than 30 credit hours.)
+- Official high school transcript (Not required for students with at least 30 hours of transferable college credits; If applying with a GED, a score of 145 or higher on the GED® is needed (Performance Level 2: Pass/High School Equivalency).
+Older GED scores will be reviewed individually.)

 - Official college transcripts from all academic institutions previously attended